ericschernoff/Pepper/README.md

 Our first two Shih Tzu's were Ginger and Pepper.
 Ginger was the most excellent, amazing creature to ever grace the world.
 Pepper was a sickly ragamuffin.
-Ginger chased pit bulls like mice and commanded the wind itself, but Pepper your friend.
+Ginger chased pit bulls like mice and commanded the wind itself, but Pepper was your friend.
 Pepper was easy to love and hard to disappoint, just like Perl.

 # SEE ALSO